Swannanoa, New Zealand

 Swannanoa is a small village in Canterbury, New Zealand.
 It is located 35 kilometres northwest of the largest city in the South Island, Christchurch.
-The area has an estimated population of with pupils enrolled in the primary school.
+The immediate area had a population of 387 in the 2023 census with pupils enrolled in the primary school.
 The population is slowly increasing due to new subdivisions being developed there and in neighbouring Mandeville North.

 History

 John Evans Brown

 American John Evans Brown arrived in Canterbury in 1864 and was known by the locals as "Yankee Brown".
 Brown settled a farm in Canterbury on land owned by his brother in-law John Thomas Peacock, and named it after the Swannanoa River in Western North Carolina.
 He was elected to the Rangiora and Mandeville Road Board in January 1865.
 At the first Northern A & P show held in 1866, he and his family showed various birds; he won a prize for a peacock and his family won prizes for four different sorts of pigeons.
 When Brown eventually returned to Asheville, North Carolina, he named his home there "Zealandia".